 Together with Ethical Slut, this is probably the book you’ll get the most recommendations to read – and that’s why it is important to talk about it.
 By now, most folks in the ENM community know that co-author Franklin Veaux is persona non-grata – and if you didn’t know, now you know.
-You can read an account by his survivors and also by co-author Eve Rickert.
+You can read accounts by his survivors.

 That said, I think the book lacks solo-poly representation and LGBTQ+ representation.
 It’s also very couple-centric, focusing too much on hierarchy and primary/secondary relationships.
 Lastly, it places the responsibility of building security on the individual that tends to be more insecure.

 Recommended for: Folks that practice polyamory and want to deepen their knowledge.